 A Dream Years in the Making

 There had been a long-standing dream for a new building since the Department of Journalism and Public Relations was established in 1947 on the University of Maryland campus.
-By 1952, the Alumni News’ editor Robert Hurst reported that the university administration had finally put plans for a new building “in motion” that would include an auditorium, classrooms and offices, as well as extensive facilities for training in press photography.
+By 1952, Alumni News editor Robert Hurst reported the university administration had finally put plans for a new building “in motion” that would include an auditorium, classrooms and offices, as well as extensive facilities for training in press photography.
 Even the University Press and “the activities of the Director of Publicity and Publications will also be housed in the new building.”

 By 1955, the plans (by architects Walton and Madden) were complete and despite some controversy about where the building would be located, construction finally got underway.